dong4j/dong4j.github.io/source/stars/index.md

 *   [vllm-project/vllm](https://github.com/vllm-project/vllm) - A high-throughput and memory-efficient inference and serving engine for LLMs

-*   [run-llama/llama\_index](https://github.com/run-llama/llama_index) - LlamaIndex is the leading framework for building LLM-powered agents over your data
+*   [run-llama/llama\_index](https://github.com/run-llama/llama_index) - LlamaIndex is the leading framework for building LLM-powered agents over your data.

 *   [coqui-ai/TTS](https://github.com/coqui-ai/TTS) - 🐸💬 - a deep learning toolkit for Text-to-Speech, battle-tested in research and production